What is a random glucose test?

 A random glucose test measures the amount of glucose or sugar in a person's blood.

-The body is continually working to keep the amount of glucose in the blood at optimum levels.
-It does this by producing a hormone called insulin, which helps glucose get into the cells that need it for energy.
+The body works continuously to keep the amount of blood glucose at optimum levels.
+It produces a hormone called insulin to achieve this, which helps glucose get into the cells that need it for energy.

 People with type 2 diabetes either do not produce enough insulin or their body does not respond to it appropriately.